bb-io/HuggingFace/README.md

 - **Summarize text** summarizes longer text into shorter text.
 - **Answer question** answers the question given a context.
 Context is a text where the answer could be found.
+- **Answer question with table** answers the question given the excel table with .xlsx extension where the answer could be found.
 - **Classify text** performs text classification.
 Possible labels vary depending on model used.
 Can be useful for sentiment analysis.
 - **Classify text according to candidate labels** performs text classification and, unlike **Classify text** action, uses the provided labels for prediction.
 - **Translate text**.
 Source and target language depend on model used.